flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 Some of these techniques are quite far down the pipeline, and no amount of automated testing and rapid iteration can make up for fundamentally flawed code coming in.
 Everything starts with- and builds upon quality code.

-However, most code-related techniques are quite low-level.
-The domain model is just one part of the application, object-oriented design principles have mostly local scope, and a thousand perfect little TDD cycles with perfect little tests and refactorings can still amount to a mess in the big picture.
+However, most code-related techniques are quite low-level: The domain model is just one part of the application, object-oriented design principles have mostly local scope, and a thousand perfect little TDD cycles with perfect little tests and refactorings can still amount to a mess in the big picture.

 That's why we developers crave higher-level frameworks and patterns to guide our micro decisions.
 And that's where the A-word comes in: architecture.